Tabular View

 Note:Tags are specific to your organization.
 Contact Flexera Support to add new tags.

-After you select the appropriate Group By criteria, the data table will begin to populate with the cost from the selected criteria.
+After you select the appropriate Group By criteria, the data table begins to populate with the cost from the selected criteria.
 The Group By columns are ordered based on which criteria are selected first.
-You can move the Group By criteria to the left or right to group the data to your liking.
+You can move the Group By criteria to the left side or right side to group the data to your liking.

 Search Box Filter in Tabular View